 “Provide a safe, sustainable, integrated and efficient transportation system to enhance California’s economy and livability”

 The California Department of Transportation (Caltrans) has prepared the following guidelines to safely resume litter removal activities during the COVID-19 Pandemic.
 These guidelines should be followed by all Caltrans litter removal partners, which includes, Adopt-A-Highway (AAH)contractors and volunteers and Special People Program (SPP) contractors.

-Partners can choose to follow their own guidelines or guidelines from the county health officials where they are operating, provided that those guidelines pertain to preventing the spread of COVID-19 and are more stringent than these guidelines.
+Partners can choose to follow their own guidelines, guidelines from Cal/OSHA or the County Health officials where they are operating, whichever is the most restrictive, provided that those guidelines pertain to preventing the spread of COVID-19.

 Failure to adhere to the guidelines may result in the litter operations to be temporarily discontinued or restricted.